 The discovery rule has a ceiling.
 Even when it applies, the statute of repose sets a hard cutoff: five years from the negligent act in medical malpractice cases, and ten years from the date of manufacture in product liability cases.
 No exception, including the discovery rule, extends your rights past those dates.

-If your case involves travel or an out-of-state party, the applicable rules may differ from the personal injury statute of limitations by state where the injury occurred.
+If your case involves travel or an out-of-state party, the deadline that applies depends on where the injury occurred, not just Georgia’s two-year rule.
+Check the personal injury statute of limitations by state to confirm the deadline in that state.

 Two years from the date of injury under O.C.G.A. § 9-3-33.
 Some claim types carry different deadlines: property damage and loss of consortium allow four years, medical malpractice has a five-year statute of repose, and product liability has a ten-year repose from the date of manufacture.